voger/script_loader_showcase/README.md

 objects are exposed to our browser to use.
 This can be easily verified by going in the browser's console and trying to play with them.

+This is enough to make the library available to our application.

+### In case that the file is not served from our application but an external server

+In `Application.js`
-Finaly use our loaded file in our qooxdoo application.
-In `Application.js` type the following
+type the following

 ```javascript